As my Twitter followers might know, I’m getting ready for a pretty big trip to South Africa, where I’m fortunate enough to be going on a Safari.1

 Happily, I just received notification that my bag has shipped, so once it arrives I’ll test out a few packing strategies.

 I have as much a bag addiction as any photographer has, and I’d love to get myself a Tom Bihn Aeronaut 45 one of these days.
 Sadly, I don’t think this is the trip for it.
 I’d have a hard time getting longer lenses in there, and the lack of a frame like the Osprey has to transfer weight to the hips will be a problem.
 Mirrorless gear is far from heavy, but it’s still more than just clothes.

 That’s all for now.
 I hope to write more as the trip draws nearer and I get all my photographic quandaries sorted.

 - My new South African family actually mocks us a little when we call it “a Safari.”
 To them, it’s a “game park” or “game reserve.” ↩︎

 Really Tony, a whole minute?

-I honestly can’t believe he’s telling people to just to it all in software to save a whole “100 bucks.”
-Setting aside the fact that I seem to value my time more than he does, and the enjoyment of the creative process, there are things a polarizing filter can do that software can’t replicate, like eliminating reflections from the waxy coating on many leaves.
+I honestly can’t believe he’s telling people to just do it all in software to save a whole “100 bucks.”
+Setting aside the fact that I seem to value my time more than he does, and the enjoyment of the creative process, there are things a polarizing filter can do that software can’t replicate, like reducing reflections from the waxy coating on leaves.

 On top of that, his struggle with the filter is laughable, his water reflection example is horrendous, and the idea that capturing 10s of images instead of one is less time consuming or cost-effective (storage for all those RAW files costs money, after all), is ludicrous.